After Irma, it's time to take our power grid underground

 - As New York showed after 9/11, underground power grids are more easily restored

-Roger N. Anderson works is a senior research scientist at the Center for Computational Learning Systems at Columbia University.
+Roger N. Anderson works as a senior research scientist at the Center for Computational Learning Systems at Columbia University.
 The views expressed in this commentary are his own.

 (CNN)Hurricane Irma took a dramatic toll on Florida's electric grid, with as many as 15 million people losing power.
 It struck almost 16 years after 9/11, when New York's power grid was adversely affected by the horrific terrorist attacks.